hashicorp/consul-template/README.md

   # behaviour.
 See https://github.com/hashicorp/vault/issues/3414
   grace = "5m"

+  # This is a Vault Enterprise namespace to use for reading/writing secrets.
+  #
+  # This value can also be specified via the environment variable VAULT_NAMESPACE.
+  namespace = "foo"

   # This is the token to use when communicating with the Vault server.
   # Like other tools that integrate with Vault, Consul Template makes the
   # assumption that you provide it with a Vault token; it does not have the